This module consists of a mix of high-level, core, low-level and

 Calculates the cluster’s T-matrix using Mackowski &

 Mishchenko’s formulation.
-TIJ
+TIJ is an in/output argument.

-TIJ(l_{max} x nscat, l_{max} x nscat)
+TIJ(l_{max} x nscat, l_{max} x nscat) as the input argument

 stores the T-matrix of nonspherical particles as the diagonal